-According to the GDPR, any subcontractor processing personal data for an organisation, and under the authority of a controller (entity who determines the means and purpose of the processing).
+Under GDPR, any entity or person is considered a subcontractor if processing personal data on behalf of, on the instruction of, and under the authority of a data controller (entity or individual who determines the means and purpose of processing).

-From the final client to localised voice production provides, all production workflow participants must be able to ensure GDPR compliance of everyone involved in voice projects.
+From the final client to localised dubbing & voiceover suppliers, GDPR requires all project stakeholders be able to ensure the GDPR compliance of everyone involved in a voice production project.

 Disclaimer: All data and information provided in this blog post are for informational purposes only.
 Mediartis makes no representation as to the accuracy, completeness, timeliness or validity of the information contained in this document.
-We recommend that you consult a lawyer for any legal advice regarding the respect of data protection.
+We recommend consulting with a DPO or privacy counsel regarding your specific data protection legislation obligations.

 Share this article